cube-js/cube/guides/real-time-dashboard/content/2_cubejs_backend_with_mongodb.md

 ---

 For quite a long time, doing analytics with MongoDB required additional overhead compared to modern SQL RDBMS and Data Warehouses associated with aggregation pipeline and MapReduce practices.
 To fill this gap, MongoDB released the MongoDB connector for BI, which acts as a MySQL server on top of your MongoDB data.
-Under the hood it bridges existing aggregation mechanisms to the MySQL protocol, allowing standard MySQL clients to connect and issue SQL queries.
+Under the hood, it bridges existing aggregation mechanisms to the MySQL protocol, allowing standard MySQL clients to connect and issue SQL queries.

 ## Setting up MongoDB and BI Connector

 If you don’t have a MongoDB instance, you can download it [here](https://www.mongodb.com/download-center/community).
 The BI Connector can be downloaded [here](https://www.mongodb.com/download-center/bi-connector).
 Please make sure you use the MongoDB version that supports the MongoDB connector for BI.

-After the BI connector has been installed please start a `mongod` instance first.
-If you use the downloaded installation it can be started from its home directory like so:
+After the BI connector has been installed, please start a `mongod` instance first.
+If you use the downloaded installation, it can be started from its home directory like so:

 ```bash
 $ bin/mongod